Absolute Power (Tech N9ne album)

-Absolute Power is the fourth studio album by American rapper Tech N9ne from Kansas City, Missouri, and is officially his first album released on Strange Music.
+Absolute Power is the fourth studio album by American rapper Tech N9ne from Kansas City, Missouri, and is officially his very first album released through his Strange Music label.
 Production was handled by several record producers, including Reuben 'Bonyx' Armstrong, RonnZfromBerlin and 5150 Mental Productions.
 It features guest appearances from 57th Street Rogue Dog Villains, D12, Krizz Kaliko, Kutt Calhoun, Skatterman & Snug Brim among others.

 The album peaked at number 79 on the Billboard 200.

 The hook for the song I'm A Playa samples and is inspired by the song Rock Me Amadeus by Falco.